gmlang/masterr/_posts/r/2018-11-30-understand-r-environments-part1.md

 $$e_2$$.
 In general, whenever R cannot find an object inside an environment, it'll look for it in its parent environment.

-In the second article of the series, I'll talk about the `<<-` operator and use it to [code up the mortgage payment calculator](http://masterr.org/r/calculate-mortgage-payment-schedule/) in a different fashion.
+In the second article of the series, I'll talk about the `<<-` operator.
 Stay tuned.